AstarNetwork/astar-docs/docs/builder-guides/astar_features/astarBase.md

 ```

 ### Step 2:
-We slightly modify the frontend in App.js file so that now when a user clicks a button.
-The log on console shows if a certain user is registered in AstarBase.
+We slightly modify the front end in App.js file.
+Now, when a user clicks this button the log-on console will show if a certain user is registered in AstarBase.

 ```jsx
 return (